Indeed Logo

 Indeed Emblem

-The font used to write the name of the search engine is very similar to Arial Rounded Bold.
-This is one of the varieties of sans serif with rounded corners.
+The font used to write the search engine’s name is very similar to Arial Rounded Bold, a variety of sans-serif font with rounded corners.
 Notably, the letters are composed of lines of uneven thickness, and such a disproportion brings harmony.
-Monotype copyrights the typeface, and Robin Nicholas and Patricia Saunders developed the original lettering.
+Monotype holds the typeface copyright, and Robin Nicholas and Patricia Saunders developed the original lettering.

-The palette of the logo is monotonous but bright.
-The word “indeed” and the stripe above the “i” are colored blue (# 2164f4) – the color of constancy, eternity, and stability.
+The logo’s palette is monotonous but bright.
+The words “indeed” and the stripe above the “i” are red and blue (# 216), the color of constancy, eternity, and stability.